Colorado governor lowers 110-year sentence of truck driver in vehicular homicide case | Law-Order

 Colorado governor lowers 110-year sentence of truck driver in vehicular homicide case

-A message left for District Attorney Alexis King was not immediately returned.
-King went to court on Monday for a hearing requesting that the 110-year sentence, imposed earlier this month, be reduced to a prison term in the 20-to-30-year range, arguing that greater leniency was warranted in a highly publicized case that prosecutors said lacked criminal intent.
+"We are disappointed in the governor's decision to act prematurely," King said in a statement, adding that a final decision on Aguilera-Mederos's fate should rest with a judge.
+King went to court on Monday for a hearing requesting that the 110-year prison term, imposed under mandatory sentencing rules earlier this month, be reduced to the 20-to-30-year range, arguing that leniency was warranted in the absence of any criminal intent.

+Aguilera-Mederos was found guilty by a jury in October on four homicide charges and multiple counts of assault and reckless driving.
+District Court Judge Bruce Jones said when handing down the original sentence on Dec.
+13 that he would not have imposed such a lengthy term but for mandatory minimum penalties required under state law.
+At trial, prosecutors presented evidence that Aguilera-Mederos, who was hauling a load of lumber, was improperly trained in driving on mountain roads.

+He knew the brakes on his tractor-trailer were failing but descended the mountains anyway, prosecutors said, bypassing a runaway truck ramp and crashing into stopped traffic along Interstate 70 west of Denver when he lost control of the vehicle.
+Prosecutors never alleged that Aguilera-Mederos, who had no criminal record, was impaired or had any criminal intent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)